Shifts-Project/shifts/mswml/README.md

 ## Reproduce the baseline

-As the baseline model a deep ensemble of 3 UNET models was chosen based on nDSC R-AUC value.
+As the baseline model, a deep ensemble of 3 UNET models was chosen based on the nDSC R-AUC value.
-You can always download the baseline models from this [link](https://drive.google.com/file/d/1eTTgga7Cd1GjR0YupVbLuLd3unl6_Jj3/view?usp=sharing).
+You can download the baseline models from this [link](https://drive.google.com/file/d/1eTTgga7Cd1GjR0YupVbLuLd3unl6_Jj3/view?usp=sharing).

 1. Training.

-Use the following bash script to sequentually fit models in the ensemble.
+Use the following bash script to sequentially fit models in the ensemble.

 ```bash
 #!/bin/bash